dseright/100daysofcode/log.md

 **Today's Progress**: Completed buy and index routes.

 **Thoughts**: Made good progress.
 Just need the sell and history routes/pages now.
 And to fix a few things.
 Overall it's looking good and I'm understanding how things are getting pieced together.

+### Day 11: January 24, 2018

+**Today's Progress**: Completed the sell route and modified the db to make history easier to implement.

+**Thoughts**: Sell route was not too difficult.
+And with the database changes history should be a breeze.

+### Day 12: January 25, 2018

+**Today's Progress**: Implemented history.
+Discovered critical bugs.

+**Thoughts**: Well it looks like I've got a bit more work to do.
+I was almost finished, until I realized how wrong my logic was.
+I hadn't tested well.
+Spent the next hour fixing those errors.